Oya (comics): Residing on Krakoa

 Idie was one of many mutants who moved to Krakoa when it became an independent nation, and was one of the former Xavier Institute students living at the Akademos Habitat.

 She became involved with Nekra and when the two killed a bunch of mercenaries who were invading the island by sea, they were sentenced to the Pit of Exile for breaking the "murder no man" law.
-Arriving in the pit's simulated reality they were greeted by its original resident Sabretooth.
-At first he tried to hunt them down, but after Third-Eye used his powers to break the illusion he convinced Victor that they weren't the ones he wanted to hurt, so he changed the illusion to make them all prison cellmates with Professor X and Magneto as the wardens.
+Arriving in the pit's simulated reality, they were greeted by its original resident Sabretooth.
+At first he tried to hunt them down, but after Third-Eye used his powers to break the illusion he convinced Victor that they were not the ones he wanted to hurt, so he changed the illusion to make them all prison cellmates with Professor X and Magneto as the wardens.
 Victor began working on a plan for them to escape the pit by channeling their consciousnesses through the island so they could manifest themselves on land.
 He sent everyone up the surface on missions to gather allies to help in their quest, a distrustful Nekra and Oya decided to ignore his request and instead seek out their own ally, Bling!.
-When a fight between Sabretooth and Melter almost kills everyone in the pit, Nekra and Oya are saved when Third-Eye drags their consciousnesses to the astral plane while Krakoa fixes their bodies.
+When a fight between Sabretooth and Melter almost kills everyone in the pit, Nekra and Idie are saved when Third-Eye drags their consciousnesses to the astral plane while Krakoa fixes their bodies.
 They find themselves in a recreation of Sabretooth's childhood home with him there waiting for them, after having dinner together they all discussed what they did to get thrown in the pit and whether they deserved to be there.
-Shortly afterwards they met with Cypher who informed them that Sabretooth had betrayed them and escaped The Pit on his own.
+Shortly afterwards they met with Cypher, who informed them that Sabretooth had betrayed them and escaped The Pit on his own.
 He offered them their own releases on two conditions, that they take fellow prisoners Nanny and Orphan-Maker and Toad, who had been hiding back in Sabretooth's Hell where they'd originally entered from and that the assembled team hunts down Sabretooth so he can be punished for his crimes.
 The team of exiles then sails of on a boat made by Madison Jeffries with Nekra assuring her they will never return to Krakoa.